 MPH@Simmons students develop the scientific, leadership, and advocacy skills needed to address health inequity and ensure fair and equitable health opportunities for individuals and communities around the world.
-The 45-credit curriculum is broken down as follows:
+Our students benefit from a well-rounded public health curriculum with room for personalization — allowing them to customize their studies and develop expertise in issues they are passionate about.

 The program covers the traditional core areas of public health: